 Important Dates for the Percivil family

 This web page shows only a small excerpt of our Percivil research.
 Another 86 words (6 lines of text) covering the years 1089, 1550, 1620, 1561, 1601, 1550, 1515, 1501, 1605, 1647, 1625, 1628, 1629, 1641, 1642, 1661, 1661, 1683, 1748 and 1733 are included under the topic Early Percivil History in all our PDF Extended History products and printed products wherever possible.

 Percivil Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Perceval, Percival, Percevale, Percivall and others.

 Early Notables of the Percivil family (pre 1700)

-Another 49 words (4 lines of text) are included under the topic Early Percivil Notables in all our PDF Extended History products and printed products wherever possible.
+Another 168 words (12 lines of text) are included under the topic Early Percivil Notables in all our PDF Extended History products and printed products wherever possible.